Nithyakalyana Perumal Temple, Karaikal

-Nithyakalyana Perumal Temple is one of the three famous temple in the port city of Karaikal, Puducherry, India.
+Nithyakalyana Perumal Temple is one of three famous temples in the port city of Karaikal, Puducherry, India.
 It is nearby the Karaikal Ammayar Temple.
 The temple tank of Chandra Theertham separates the two temples.
 The temple tank belongs to both the temples.
 The Nithyakalyana Perumal temple is located on the Bharathiar Street of Karaikal.

 Deities inside the temple

-The temple is a Vishnu temple with the idol of Vishnu in a lying posture named Nithyakalyana Perumal.He is the main god of the temple.
-Nithyakalyana Perumal sanctum is present in the temple.
+The temple is a Vishnu temple with the idol of Vishnu in a lying posture named Nithyakalyana Perumal.
+He is the main god of the temple.
+The Nithyakalyana Perumal sanctum is present in the temple.
 In the praghara, there are many sanctums for the gods: